marcyroz/marcyroz/README.md

 ## My name is Marcelly, but you can call me marcy :)

+## 🏷 Rest...
-If you'd ask about me, I'd say how i'm currently in college studying to become a great front-end developer!
+✨ If you'd ask about me, I'd say how i'm currently in college studying to become a great front-end developer!
 I love this field, especially cause I can let my creativity fly as much as I want to!
-However, of course, in terms of what is most productive in the industry ✨<br><br>
+However, of course, in terms of what is most productive in the industry. <br><br>
 🏆 My highest goal in the moment is to deepen my undestanding in React JS and find a job position that gives me the opportunity to learn even more, cause theres no such thing as enough knowledge!

 ## 🔬 Ferramentas e Tecnologias